 "Fundamental Policies" may not be changed without approval of the holders of a majority of the fund's outstanding voting securities (as defined in the 1940 Act).
 "Nonfundamental Policies" may be changed at any time, without shareholder approval, by a vote of a majority of the board members and in compliance with applicable law and regulatory policy.

 Fundamental Policies

-Except as may be otherwise disclosed in the prospectus, each fund's investment objective is a Fundamental Policy.
-Additionally, as a matter of Fundamental Policy, each fund, as indicated, may not:
+As a matter of Fundamental Policy, each fund, as indicated, may not:

 1. Borrowing